DDudka9/freeda/docs/source/getstarted.rst

 3. Press ctrl + alt + t to open Terminal window.
 Drag and drop the extracted file and press ENTER to open FREEDA GUI (it might take a minute to load)

-Windows (or M1/M2-chip MacOS)
+Windows
 -----------------------------

-FREEDA is not available for Windows and may not yet run on M1/M2-chip Macs.
-However, it is easy to run FREEDA from a free VirtualBox running Linux inside a Windows computer or M1/M2-chip Mac.
+FREEDA is not available for Windows.
+However, it is easy to run FREEDA from a free VirtualBox running Linux inside a Windows computer.
 Setting up a VirtualBox takes minutes.

 .. _virtual machine anchor: